 Whether you’re new to the sport or have been riding for years, the health benefits of cycling are clear.
 Offering far more than just physical fitness, cycling can play an important role in one’s mental health.
 Depending on your personality type and lifestyle, your enjoyment in the sport is likely to come in different forms.
 Some riders prefer riding by themselves to explore new places and have a few hours of solitude, with their rides giving them quality alone time out of the house to help clear their head, unwind and recharge.
 Others love the sport for the social element and light-hearted competition amongst friends, or maybe just the cafe stops and guilt-free post-ride meal.
 The type of rider you are doesn’t matter, the important thing is that you’re out there taking care of your body and mind.

 When you first decide to step up your bike game from a leisurely Sunday cruise into cycling for sport, the world of road cycling gear can be a daunting place filled with strong opinions and sometimes contradictory information.
-In an effort to cut to the chase, in this article the cyclists on the HEY GENTS team have highlighted a range of well-designed cycling gear that we’d recommend to any keen road cyclists regardless of their experience level, focusing on high-quality, understated designs in neutral colours.
+In an effort to cut to the chase, in this article the cyclists on the HEY GENTS team have highlighted a range of well-designed cycling gear that we’d recommend to any keen road cyclists, focusing on high-quality, understated designs in neutral colours.
 Forget an overload of fluoro colours and ostentatious prints, there are modern brands offering minimalist cycling kit and accessories that will seamlessly fit in with your personal style — the idea being to buy well-made products that will last, and designs that you won’t quickly tire of, so you can focus on riding your bike.